Animals in Action

 Covering Wiltshire, Somerset and Dorset

 Harriett has over 10 years experience working with animals from a personal and professional perspective, having previously worked as a head eventing groom, massage therapist and at a small veterinary practice as a Veterinary Physiotherapist.

 She is currently working at a mixed animal Veterinary Practice based in Somerset part-time whilst seeing her own clients covering Wiltshire, Somerset and Dorset

-In her spare time, Harriett enjoys long country walks and training her cocker spaniel puppy, Rupert.
+In her spare time, Harriett enjoys long country walks with her cocker spaniel, cycling and watercolour painting